khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 - websockets

 For this reason, a `Redis` instance is **mandatory**.
-You can personalize IntelX in two different way:
+You can personalize ThreatMatrix in two different way:
 - with a local `Redis` instance.

 This is the default behaviour.

 - With a remote `Redis` instance.

-You must use the option `--use-external-redis` when launching IntelX with the `.start` script.
+You must use the option `--use-external-redis` when launching ThreatMatrix with the `.start` script.
 Moreover, you need to populate the `WEBSOCKETS_URL` environment variable.
 If you are using `Redis` as a message broker too, remember to populate the `BROKER_URL` environment variable

 #### RDS

 If you like, you could use AWS RDS instead of PostgreSQL for your database.
 In that case, you should change the database required options accordingly: `DB_HOST`, `DB_PORT`, `DB_USER`, `DB_PASSWORD` and setup your machine to access the service.

-If you have IntelX deployed on the AWS infrastructure, you can use IAM credentials to access the Postgres DB.
+If you have ThreatMatrix deployed on the AWS infrastructure, you can use IAM credentials to access the Postgres DB.
 To allow that just set `AWS_RDS_IAM_ROLE` to `True`.
 In this case `DB_PASSWORD` is not required anymore.

-Moreover, to avoid to run PostgreSQL locally, you would need to use the option `--use-external-database` when launching IntelX with the `./start` script.
+Moreover, to avoid to run PostgreSQL locally, you would need to use the option `--use-external-database` when launching ThreatMatrix with the `./start` script.

 #### SES